 "Relatively recently transplanted from London to Savannah I enjoy the wonderful seafood here.
 My favourite seafood restaurant is local favourite Pearl's Saltwater Grille located on La Roche Avenue on the way to the Isle of Hope.
 It is set on the Marshes and is worth the 15 minute drive from the historic district.
 Grouper, shrimp, Mahi Mahi, oysters, crab, scallops: it's all good and don't forget to try the best hush puppies in Savannah too!
 For the historic district you can't go wrong with the Olde PInk House for gourmet style Southern cooking!
 Try the tavern for a more casual experience with Live music from 8pm."

 From Paula - who takes care of our guests like they are family

 "Hi, my name is Paula and at the age of 64 I am thrilled to finally be a member of the ‘inn’ crowd.

 While you are in Savannah one of the most pleasurable activities is dining out.
 One of my favorite spots for lunch is the Soho South Café on Liberty St. They have a great selection of salads, soups, and sandwiches and you may enjoy browsing their art gallery.
-Try their crab cakes!
-Another of my favorites at the Soho is the Cuban Panini and one of my sisters always orders the Quiche.

 My favorite place for dinner is located on Tybee Island – The Crab Shack!
 A great place for family and friends to gather and a terrific low country boil.
 The crab legs ain’t bad either!
 In downtown Savannah you might want to give Jazz’d, the tapas bar, a try.
 They provide music Tuesday through Sunday and great food with lots of diversity all the time!"